SanguPackage/Script/readme.md

 **Servers**

 Currently only the .nl Tribal Wars server is supported.
-There is a `trans` JS object that should make it (relatively) easy to make the script work on DE or US servers aswell.
-The use of Greasemonkey is (last time I checked) not allowed on any other server, so NL, DE and US are the only ones translations can be added for.
+There is a `trans` JS object that should make it (relatively) easy to make the script work on DE worlds aswell.
+The use of Greasemonkey is (last time I checked) not allowed on any other server, so NL and DE are the only ones translations can be added for.

 **Worlds**